evadinckel/CV/README.md

 - Vevo operations:
-Reception, quality assurance and management of source files & metadata requiring high attention to detail & flexibility in working to tight & oftentimes impromptu deadlines.
+Reception, quality assurance and management of source files & metadata requiring high attention to detail & flexibility in working to tight & oftentimes impromptu deadlines.<br>
-Ingestion of various content upon manual upload requests including both Vevo original content and that of external content providers.
+Ingestion of various content upon manual upload requests including both Vevo original content and that of external content providers.<br>
-Delivery of embed codes for video exclusives for various partners (Syndication Premiere Operations).
+Delivery of embed codes for video exclusives for various partners(Syndication Premiere Operations).<br>
-Management of split rights & territories attribution data.
+Management of split rights & territories attribution data.<br>
-Management of US, UK, and European premieres & promoted content for Vevo’s feed & mobile & TV apps.
+Management of US, UK, and European premieres & promoted content for Vevo’s feed & mobile & TV apps.<br>
-Working closely with US content operations & editorial and programming teams to ensure all of the above is delivered to stringent deadlines set by both US & European clients.
+Working closely with US content operations & editorial and programming teams to ensure all of the above is delivered to stringent deadlines set by both US & European clients.<br>
-Product and Engineering:
+Product and Engineering:<br>
-Reporting to & liaising with Engineering Department to eradicate errors quickly so as to comply with delivery deadlines (e.g. troubleshooting on encoding issues, syndication, APIs, CMS functionalities...).
+Reporting to & liaising with Engineering Department to eradicate errors quickly so as to comply with delivery deadlines (e.g. troubleshooting on encoding issues, syndication, APIs, CMS functionalities...).<br>
-Liaising with Product Manager on sprint planning efforts and product roadmaps.
+Liaising with Product Manager on sprint planning efforts and product roadmaps.<br>

 - YouTube operations:
 YouTube channel creation, management & updates (of artwork, playlists, material & content) per partner requests using YouTube CMS.

-- Scheduling face to face meetings with content partners to maintain, solidify and develop relationships (and partners on-boarding processes).
+- Scheduling face to face meetings with content partners to maintain, solidify and develop relationships (and partners on-boarding processes).<br>

 **Vubiquity** (Aug 2012 to Nov 2014)